This helmet is equipped with a double-patented innovation: Visor +.mask or visor: the choice is yours!

 The low-friction layer (yellow layer under the helmet liner) allows multi-directional movement of 10 to 15mm with certain oblique shocks.
 This is to reduce the rotational force transmitted to the head and brain.

-The visor is a great choice if you wear glasses, but also if you don’t: it really widens your field of vision.
+The visor offers an advantage for those who wear glasses: it really widens your field of vision.

 In addition to being suitable for wearing over glasses while skiing, the visor widens the field of vision by 25% horizontally and 7% vertically.
 This allows you to anticipate better and not miss a thing, for more fun and safety!

-The visor is HD, so you can see the mountains in high definition.
+The visor is HD so you can see the mountain in high definition.

 The visor is interchangeable to suit weather conditions or personal preferences.